 The classic food and wine pairing in Tuscany are Bistecca Fiorentina and Sangiovese.
-Tuscany is identified for its rustic red wine and its amazing rolling hills dotted with pine trees.
+Tuscany is identified for its rustic red wine and fabulous rolling hills dotted with pine trees.
 The cuisine is modest and intimate except for the over-the-top Bistecca Fiorentina, a large T-bone steak that needs a robust wine by its side.
 Pair this beef steak with an age-worthy Brunello di Montalcino, Vino Nobile, or Chianti Classico Reserva, and you will be in heaven.

 Italy’s capital is Rome, and Rome is all about eating.
 With an extensive gastronomic offer, the iconic Roman dish is spaghetti alla carbonara.
 Egg, cheese, pepper, and guanciale (cured pork cheeks) make the base of this creamy pasta dish.
 Like dry Frascati, a fresh white wine of the locality, made with Trebbiano and Malvasia, tastes fantastic with the recipe.
 The crisp acidity cuts through the fat and cleanses the palate.
 Classic Pairing: Carciofi alla Romagna and Frascati When in Rome…

-For an appetizer, nothing is better than a Sicilian Arancini with a glass of Nero d’Avola.
+As Italian appetizers and wine pairings go, nothing is better than a Sicilian Arancini with a glass of Nero d’Avola.

 Until Next Time